A Tale of Two Churches

-So, to illustrate this more satisfactorily, imagine this scenario: if we were to attend an Emmanuel Church family conference this year (2020), with its 7,500 members, and then attended a Trinity Church gathering on the following day, with its 500 members, we would easily notice the huge numerical difference.
+To illustrate this more clearly, imagine this scenario: if we were to attend an Emmanuel Church family conference this year (2020), with its 7,500 members, and then attended a Trinity Church gathering on the following day, with its 500 members, we would easily notice the huge numerical difference.
 However, if we only went to the Trinity gathering (and not to the Emmanuel conference) would we not still think of Trinity as an impressively large church?

 To be fair, perhaps Trinity have actually achieved more than a crude numerical analysis suggests.
 It all depends on what their numbers mean.
 If their 500 weekly attendees were all completely new disciples, who had never previously engaged with any other church, then theirs is actually an exceptional achievement.
 Conversely, if the majority of Emmanuel’s people were simply ‘transfer growth’ from other churches, their numerical growth is not quite so impressive.

 Therefore, it is important for us to discern what is actually happening, and not just to look for evidence which supports what we think is happening.
 This chapter has presented a comparative case study which challenges the common assumptions about church growth (i.e. ‘big is best’), by suggesting that multiplying congregations (of whatever size) might reach more people.
 Is this claiming too much, from too small a sample?
 Are the projections inflated?
 Is more data needed?